- About Quickdraw Animation Society: Who we are and what we do

 8. Does Quickdraw expect anything in return for using their equipment or studios?

 We simply ask that you credit us in your film (thanks to / Produced at Quickdraw Animation Society or QAS), pay for your rentals if costs are incurred, and to respect our space, equipment, and fellow members working alongside you.

 If you do finish a film, let us know!
 We’d love to see it, and screen it at our own festival or other screening opportunities if appropriate.

 1. I have an animation project I want to hire an animator to make.
 How can Quickdraw help me out?

 Quickdraw runs a Job Listings and Calls for Submissions page on our website and at our studios.
-We are more than happy to try to connect you to one of our animators – many of our members are freelance artists who take on gigs as they wish.
-We cannot guarantee that any of our members will be interested in your project (we are not a for-hire creative agency or talent agent), but we can certainly try to connect you to someone who may have the time and the ability to work with you.
+We are more than happy to try to connect you to one of our animators — our community is full of freelance artists who take on gigs as they wish.
+We cannot guarantee that any of our them will be interested in your project (we are not a for-hire creative agency or talent agent), but we can certainly try to connect you to someone who may have the time and the ability to work with you.